elivz/vz_regulator.ee_addon/README.markdown

 Compatibility
 -------------

-Compatible with Safecracker, Matrix, and Low Variables
+Compatible with Safecracker, Grid, Matrix, and Low Variables

-Requires jQuery 1.4.2+ in the control panel.
+Requires EE >= 2.6 and the jQuery module.
 Formatting hints will not be displayed in IE 7 and below.

 Installation
 ------------